With some of the best wine for value out there, it’s no wonder the world is finally starting to catch on to the wonders of Spanish vino.

 - Crianza: The next step up from a joven wine.
-Red crianzas have been aged for a minimum of two years, with at least six months spent in oak.
-White crianzas have been aged for 18 months, with six months in oak.
+Red crianzas have aged for a minimum of two years, with at least six months spent in oak.
+White crianzas have aged for 18 months, with six months in oak.
 In regions such as La Rioja, requirements are more strict: red crianzas must be aged in barrel for 12 months.

 - Gran reserva: These wines are only made from the best vintages.
-Red gran reservas have been aged for at least five years, with a minimum of 18 months in oak.
+Red gran reservas have aged for at least five years, with a minimum of 18 months in oak.
 In La Rioja, they will spend 24 months in oak.
-White gran reservas must be aged four years with six months in oak.
+White gran reservas must age four years with six months in oak.
 However, most producers will age well above the requirements and won’t release until they are peak quality.

 If you’re confused, just remember crianza has some oak and aging, and reserva and gran reserva have more of both so they will be more complex—and therefore more expensive.
 But keep in mind that Spain has some of the best values in the entire world for wine, so it’s worth the splurge.

-More Spanish wine vocabulary
+More Spanish Wine Terms

 - Altitud : Altitude